thishandp7/Connect-Four/README.md

 ### Reason for choosing Connect Four

-Unlike, chess or other mildly complex games, connect four is simple and this will help me focus on the study rather than simulating a complex gameplay.
+Unlike chess or other mildly complex games, connect four is simple, and this will help me focus on the study rather than simulating complex gameplay.
 There are a relatively small number of possible moves at any given point in the game, limiting the combinatorial explosion.
 However, the game still allows a rich depth of strategy, unlike games such as tic-tac-toe.

   - A 2D array was used to represent the board.
       | `0` | `0`  | `0`  | `0`  | `0`  | `0`  | `0`  |